Bengal governor wants central forces to enforce lockdown, triggers row

 Kolkata, Apr 15: West Bengal Governor Jagdeep Dhankhar on Wednesday alleged the police and the Mamata Banerjee government had failed to effect "100 per cent" social distancing during the ongoing lockdown.

-Taking to twitter, he posted "Lockdown protocol has to be thoroughly implemented to ward off #coronavirus.
+Taking to Twitter, he posted "Lockdown protocol has to be thoroughly implemented to ward off #coronavirus.
 Police and administration @MamataOfficial failing to effect 100% #SocialDistancing or curbing religious congregations be shown door."

 "Lockdown must succeed-examine central para forces requisitioning!" he added in another tweet.